 WHAT ABOUT THE PIPES?

-Since Mitch gave us two exhaust pipes to try, we had every MXA test rider run through the pipes in a round-robin series of tests.
-On a big, fast track, they liked the rack pipe best because, although it was down 1 horsepower at 10,000 to the YZ125RV pipe, it gained most of that back on top with more over-rev. The over-rev was a big deal for our Vet test riders, because it allowed them to bleed the engine dry at full tilt without having to shift.
+Since Mitch gave us three exhaust pipes to try, we had every MXA test rider run through the pipes in a round-robin series of tests.
+On a big, fast track, they liked the rack pipe best because, although it was down 1 horsepower at 10,000 to Ryans’s pipe and limited edition YZ125RV pipe, it gained most of that back on top with more over-rev. The over-rev was a big deal for our Vet test riders, because it allowed them to bleed the engine dry at full tilt without having to shift.

 THE WP VERDICT?